 Full-Time RVing in Hilo

-Hilo is a great place to RV full-time.
-You’ll be near volcanoes, waterfalls, and lush rainforests.
-There are a few RV campsites, like Moon Garden Farm Getaway, as well as public parks that you can stay in.
-You may need a permit, so it’s pertinent to plan ahead.
+Hilo puts you near volcanoes, waterfalls, and lush rainforests.
+There are a few RV campsites, like Moon Garden Farm Getaway, as well as public parks where you can stay.
+You may need a permit, so be sure to plan ahead.

 RVing in Hilo FAQs